Meet the Instructors

 Tara Repsher, BFA (Head Professional Teacher) holds a BFA in dance performance and education from Towson University.
 She received her early training from Patricia Bartholomew at Stage Door Studio.
 Her teaching experience covers many genres of dance, including ballet, modern, jazz, pointe, lyrical, musical theatre, and tap.
 While performing with the Towson University Dance Company she was asked to perform in a restaging of Martha Graham's "Panorama."
 Tara recently served as company director and dance teacher at Meade Senior High School in Maryland for five years.
 Her choreography has been seen at the Maryland High School Dance Festivals, Northampton Community College, and Walt Disney World.
 Tara is an adjunct faculty member in Muhlenberg College’s Department of Theatre and Dance.

 Lisa Bottitta-Busfield, Ed.M.
 (Educational Director and Administrative Manager) is a 2002 graduate of Muhlenberg’s Theatre & Dance Department, where she received her Bachelor of Arts in dance.
+She has master’s degree in dance education from Temple University.
 While in college, she participated annually in the American College Dance Festival (ACDFA) and made her film debut as a dancer in the independent film A.K.A.
-Ms. Bottitta-Busfield has had the opportunity to study with such distinguished dance educators as Karen Dearborn, Luke Kahlich, Clare Byrne, Rebecca Lazier, Ann Vachon, and Brad Parquette.
-Ms. Bottitta-Busfield has served as a faculty member in dance for the University of Saint Francis, in Fort Wayne, Ind.; the Indiana University–Purdue University, Fort Wayne; and Huntington University.
+Ms. Bottitta-Busfield has studied with such distinguished dance educators as Karen Dearborn, Luke Kahlich, Clare Byrne, Rebecca Lazier, Ann Vachon, and Brad Parquette.
+She is a Part-Time Lecturer in Muhlenberg’s Dance Program, and has also served as a faculty member for the University of Saint Francis, in Fort Wayne, Ind.; the Indiana University–Purdue University, Fort Wayne; and Huntington University.
 Ms. Bottitta-Busfield also choreographed and taught modern technique for the New American Youth Ballet Conservatory, and taught dance technique for The Fort Wayne School of Dance.
 She has performed as a modern dancer for Dance Arts Theater company in Fort Wayne, and has been a member of the National Dance Education Organization (NDEO) since 2003.
+Ms. Bottitta-Busfield is also Youth Education Director for MCDC.

 Megan Flynn is a dancer, choreographer, and teacher of ballet, contemporary dance, and Pilates.
 She received her MFA in Dance from the University of California, Irvine, and her BFA in Dance from Tulane University.
 Megan also earned a Professional Diploma in Dance Studies at the Laban Center in London.
 As a dancer, she has worked with numerous professional companies and toured internationally.
 As a choreographer, her solo and group pieces have been performed in Europe and most recently in Philadelphia, New York City and Irvine.
 She has served as a guest teacher for: Summer Stages Dance at Concord Academy and the Boston Ballet School; Skipton Summer School in England; and Spoke the Hub in Brooklyn.